ProfessorGram/updated-1.x-1.0.1/README.md

 # Last updated (updated) Module
-This module enables the ability to monitor the last tine a node has been updated.
+This module enables the ability to monitor the last time a node has been updated.
 Update-related information is always available in the Administrative GUI, and can also be selectively exposed in the User GUI according to the status of a checkbox in the node edit form.
 For more comprehensive information about this module, please refer to the Documentation area of: https://github.com/backdrop-contrib/updated

 ## Installation